-I just finished refinancing student loans through a lender I found on Credible to get the best rate so I could save money while paying off debt.
-After mentioning this on my YouTube channel, I thought I’d share more about student loan refinancing in general since many people reached out with questions like:
+I recently refinanced student loans to get the best rate so I could save money while paying off debt.
+After mentioning this on my YouTube channel, I thought I’d share more about student loan refinancing in general after many people reached out with questions like:

-In this post I’m covering everything you need to know about student loan refinancing with an easy explanation of student loan debt refinancing and how it can benefit you.
+In this student loan refinancing guide I’m covering everything you need to know.
+I share my own experience, information about student loan refinancing, an easy explanation of student loan debt refinancing works and how it can benefit you.

 My Student Loan Refinance Experience